-He knew that Eric was giving him crap; the client had an impeccably crafted schedule of his responsibilities pinned to his refrigerator.
+He knew that Eric was putting him on; he had an impeccably crafted schedule of his responsibilities pinned to his refrigerator.

-“Let’s go look at your calendar,” he said to the man, who let out a large, exasperated sigh.
+“Let’s go look at your calendar,” he said to Eric, who let out a large, exasperated sigh.

 30 minutes later he was preparing to leave, which he was more than happy about.
 Working with Eric had gone downhill after they had gone to look at his calendar of responsibilities.
 Eric’s nightly chore had been to change the bedsheets, which should have taken all of 10 minutes.

 Then there was the issue of the grape stems, which littered the floor surrounding Eric’s bed.
-When he had asked Eric about them, the response was curt and outrageous.
+When he had asked Eric about them, the response was curt and incredibly frank.

 “So why don’t you throw them away?” he responded, exasperated.

-Looking at Eric now he saw no evidence that their verbal sparring was still bothering him.
-The client was back on the couch, computer on lap, looking like a king.
+Looking at Eric now, he saw no evidence that their verbal sparring was still bothering him.
+The client was back on the couch, computer on lap.
 Watching him, he noticed that Eric’s eyes were locked squarely on the computer screen.
-He was enraptured and at ease, unlike their conversations together, where Eric had clearly been unwilling or incapable of meeting his eyeline.
+He was enraptured and at ease, unlike their conversations together where Eric had clearly been uncomfortable and incapable of meeting his eyeline.
 Additionally, his overall expression, which had been rigid and unenthused throughout their exchanges, was now bright, loose and ecstatic.
 Eric was happy.
 The aspect of the world that the client had found so overwhelming was no longer an issue.
 Eric was there in the room, but he was also not there.